-When algal problems occur in any water body, barley straw offers an environmentally acceptable and cost-effective form of control.

-Straw should be applied twice each year, preferably in early spring before algal growth starts and in autumn.

-Particularly in static waters, the straw should be loose, through which water can pass easily and should be held in straw sausages or cages.

-The minimum effective quantity of barley straw in still or very slow flowing water is about 10 gm-2 but higher doses of up to 50 gm-2 should be used initially in densely infested and muddy waters.
-Doses should be reduced to 25 then 10 gm-2.

-Straw should be supported by floats so that it does not sink to more than one metre below the surface, even when waterlogged.
-It is very important that straw does not come into contact with the muddy bottom.

-e patient, this is a natural process which takes time to work!
+- When algal problems occur in water bodies ranging from garden ponds to large reservoirs, lakes and rivers, barley straw offers an environmentally acceptable and costeffective form of control. - Straw should be applied twice each year, preferably in early spring before algal growth starts and in autumn. - Particularly in static waters, the straw should be loose, through which water can pass easily and should be held in straw sausages or cages. - The minimum effective quantity of barley straw in still or very slow flowing water is about 10 gm-2 but higher doses of up to 50 gm-2 should be used initially in densely infested waters and muddy waters.
+Doses should be reduced to 25 then 10 gm-2. - Straw should be supported by floats so that it does not sink to more than one metre below the surface, even when waterlogged.
+It is very important that straw dioes not come into contact with the muddy bottom. - If the straw starts to smell then it is not working and should be removed.
+This is caused by too much straw in too little water - take some of it out and put half as much in again in a looser form. - Be patient, this is a natural process which takes time to work!

-Extracted from a report by Dr Jonathon Newman at The Centre for Aquatic Plant Management.

-Aquatic Solutions UK

-Tel/Fax: 01788 810614 Email: info@aquatic-solutions.co.uk www.aquatic-solutions.co.uk

-Invoice Address: The Cart Barn, Montilo Lane, Pailton, Rugby, CV23 0QN Office Address: Lawford Heath Farm, Lawford Heat Lane, Lawford Heath, Rugby, CV23 9EU